Europe tumbles 2% on COVID curbs and Brexit impasse

 Investors will tune into European Central Bank President Christine Lagarde, who takes part in a debate on the global economy at 1600 GMT as part of the IMF and World Bank’s annual meeting which is being held virtually.

-In Asia, MSCI’s broadest index of Asia-Pacific shares lost 1.3% with Hong Kong and India both down over 2% and Japan’s Nikkei closing down 0.5%.
+In Asia, MSCI's broadest index of Asia-Pacific shares .MIAPJ0000PUS lost 1.3% with Hong Kong .HIS and India .NSEI both down over 2% and Japan's Nikkei .N225 closing down 0.5%.

-With traders seeking safety again, Germany’s government bonds rallied to leave their yields at their lowest level since the March spread of COVID-19 caused the global meltdown in stock markets and other riskier assets..
-[GVD/EUR]
+With traders seeking safety again, Germany's government bonds rallied to leave their yields at their lowest level since the March spread of COVID-19 caused the global meltdown in stock markets and other riskier assets.
+DE10YT=RR.

 Oil prices also fell as the renewed surge in the virus in large parts of the world underpinned concerns about economic activity.